poliferie/Poliferie-Platform-Flutter/README.md

 This project is a first draft for the cross-platform Poliferie Platform App.
 It is written in Dart using [Flutter](https://flutter.io).

+> As for June 2021, this project has been discountined.
+Please write to [andrea.merlo@poliferie.org](mailto:andrea.merlo@poliferie.org) for further information.

 ## Contributing

 * Fork the repository and clone it to your local machine